FlowerCodev/FlowerCodev/README.md

 ### Hi there 👋

- i'm Flower🌹 A C# And JS Developer⚙️.
-Currently Learning Python📗 Feel Free To DM✉️ Me If You Want Some Help Or Just Talk🤗.
+ i'm Flower🌹 A JS(Still beginner) Developer⚙️.
+Currently Learning Python And C#📗 Feel Free To DM✉️ Me If You Want Some Help Or Just Talk🤗.

 - 🔭 I’m currently working on C# Program And my latest version of my JS bot.
 - 🌱 I’m currently learning Python📗.